Private Cloud Platforms comparison & reviews

 Each Snowball Edge node provides betwee 42TB and 80TB (see details)

-VMware provides for a very flexible storage architechture
+Azure Stack provides for either a hybrid or all-flash storage architechture

 Deployed as customer configurable two-level storage system.
 Support for HCI not documented.